fieldtrip/website/example/effectsize.md

       1.7369

 {% include markup/success %}
-When averaging the data over the largest cluster, i.e. the one on basis of which we rejected H0, we see that the estimated effect size is 1.74.
+When averaging the data over the largest cluster, i.e. the one on the basis of which we rejected H0, we see that the estimated effect size is 1.74.
 {% include markup/end %}